Hello everyone, and welcome to another of my reviews. In this article, I’ll be reviewing my experience at local eyewear label Otago Optical.

 Let’s now take a closer look at the Omata frame.

 Despite being thin and lightweight, the Omata never came across as flimsy.
-In fact, it’s the opposite – I was genuinely surprised at how sturdy it felt.
+It’s the opposite – I was genuinely surprised at how sturdy it felt.
 I suppose that is due to its titanium construction (titanium is several times stronger than steel), and I’m confident it will stand the test of time.
-It definitely feels much more durable than the thin gold frame I got from Foptics, albeit being twice the price.
+It feels much more durable than the thin gold frame I got from Foptics, albeit being twice the price.

 Conclusion – so Otago Optical “shiok” or not?